 The program, in partnership with its Sponsoring Institution, must jointly ensure the availability of necessary personnel for the effective administration of the program.
 (Core)

-There must be services available from other health care professionals who frequently work in interprofessional teams with geriatricians, such as dietitians, language interpreters, nurses, occupational therapists, pharmacists, physical therapists, psychologists, social workers, and speech pathologists.
-(Core)
+II.D.1.
+There must be services available from other health care professionals, including dietitians, language interpreters, nurses, occupational therapists, physical therapists, and social workers.
+(Detail)